Symbols of Freedom: Tie a Yellow Ribbon

 Summer Camp Content

 We’re in the midst of summer camp season, and we encourage camp counselors and staff to run activities with their campers on behalf of the hostages.
-Omer Neutra’s story can serve as a great personal story to connect them with the topic.
+In memory of Omer Neutra.
+His story can inspire reflection and action.